 By practicing the Twelve Steps for dual recovery, members find that they are better able to improve the quality of their lives.

-DRA Meeting Format: "Getting Started in Dual Recovery..
+“Getting Started in Dual Recovery..

 “The DRA approach to dual recovery is based upon a simple set of ideas and steps.
 They are suggestions for recovery rather than a set of rules.
 They encourage us to find our own personal recovery, the one that is most meaningful.
 The are meant to support those of us who wish to bring a spiritual dimension to our dual recovery..

 DRA members are free to develop their own beliefs and lifestyles to support their dual recovery.
 Each Step is open to personal interpretation.
-DRA members are encouraged to personalize the Twelve Step program in a way that will meet their needs for dual recovery.
+DRA members are encouraged to personalise the Twelve Step program in a way that will meet their needs for dual recovery.
 DRA members are also encouraged to work the Steps at their own pace.

 The Twelve Steps of DRA are designed to help members in several ways.

 Choose a source of help and decide to use that source of help for dual recovery.
 That source of help may be referred to as a Higher Power or any other name that feels comfortable.

 Identify the personal liabilities (attitudes, actions, and experiences) that pose a risk for dual recovery.

 Work with a personal source of help (Higher Power) to strengthen the personal assets for dual recovery and remove the personal liabilities that pose a risk for dual recovery.

 Identify people who have been negatively affected by a DRA member’s dual disorder and through dual recovery, work to mend those relationships.

 Continue to strengthen personal assets for dual recovery and remove personal liabilities that pose a risk for relapse by continuing to work with a personal source of help (Higher Power).

 Share with others who experience dual disorders how dual recovery is possible.

 Members are free to develop their own beliefs and lifestyles to support their dual recovery.

 They may find that their concept of a Higher Power is one that is based on spiritual principles.

 Some members decide that alternative approaches are more appropriate for their dual recovery.
 They may be uncomfortable with spiritual principles or the practice of prayer and meditation.

 There may be several reasons a DRA member chooses an alternative approach: